norrisanator/AVCteam1/README.md

 - Software (Testing): We also had an error that the robot was adjusting to the wrong side of the line *turning the opposite way to that expected*, we fixed this by changing the value of the proportional value (from negative to positive and positive to negative) *Wheels had been turning the wrong way*
 - Software (testing): Halved the kp (proportional constant) constant which made the robot follow the line much better.
 - We fixed the noticed errors and managed to get the robot through quadrant one
+- Software: Gate sucessfully opened.
+Need to implement code to make it wait at gate for it to open
+-

+##Checklist for week four
+- [ ] Software: Tune line following code.
+Make it more smoother
+- [ ] Software: Handle junctions on line.
+- [ ] Hardware: Plan mount for IR sensors
+- [ ] Software: Get sensor value from IR sensors
+- [ ] Hardware: Finalise plan for robot's look